A piece of the action

 A share in an activity, or in its profits.

 In the early 1600s, the Dutch came upon an interesting trading innovation - the company.
 Until then, the spice trade had been profitable but small scale, with spices being brought back from 'the Indies' (broadly what we now call Asia) along the tortuous Spice Road on pack horses.
-The high price of spices encouraged entrepreneurs to build ships to bring the spices back in larger quantities.
-There was big money to be made, but the large capital cost of building a fleet and the threat of loss from pirates made it too risky a venture for an individual investor; so in 1602 they formed a company - the Dutch East India Company.
+The high price of spices encouraged entrepreneurs to build ships to transport them in larger quantities.
+There was big money to be made, but the large capital cost of building a fleet and the threat of theft by pirates made it too risky a venture for an individual investor, so in 1602 the Dutch East India Company was formed.

 Dutch citizens were invited to invest in the company, which had been given exclusive trading rights to half the world and tax-free status back home.
 Profits were huge and the clamour to invest was intense.
 Dirck Bas Jacobsz, one of the company's founders, was instrumental in managing the joint ownership by offering what were then called in Dutch 'acties' or, in English, 'actions'.
 These were certificates that promised a share in any future profits of the company and what, not unnaturally, came later to be called share certificates.
 These shares were often purchased by groups rather than individuals.
 What each of these good citizens had bought was literally 'a piece of the action'.